 "In essence, you now have become persona non grata," NAACP President Kweisi Mfume said of the Democrats who passed on the event.
 "Your political capital is the equivalent of confederate dollars."

 The three candidates who failed to appear each provided a justification.
-The interesting one was Dennis Kucinich'she remained in Washington in order to cast votes on pending legislation.
+The interesting one was Dennis Kucinich's—he remained in Washington in order to cast votes on pending legislation.
 Perhaps Kerry and Gephardt can take lessons from him.

 The interesting thing is that two of the frontrunners in the campaign (Lieberman and Gephardt) failed to show, and Edwards and Kerry almost skipped it as well.
 It would have been a tremendous blow to the NAACP if all of the credible candidates, and a majority of ALL of the candidates, had failed to show.